Master-Data-Management-and-Curation/Thesis_Code/cnr-imm.ct/FE-SEM_Workflow/README.md

 # FE-SEM Data Processing Pipeline

-This repository describe the pipeline to extract, transform and combine data from Excel files, TIFF images metadata, and ultimately preparing data for Nexus format generation.
+This repository describe the pipeline to extract, transform and combine data from Excel files, TIFF images metadata, and ultimately preparing data for NeXus format generation.
 It includes the following scripts:

 - `excel_to_json.py`: Converts Excel sheets into structured JSON files.
 - `combine_json.py`: Merges sample and experiment data into unified JSON files.